“Each job is independently processed and individually inspected for total quality assurance”

 Present day powder formulations allow for certain tolerances/graces above and below the ideal curing conditions.
 This “bake window” allows Houston Powder Coaters to properly cure the spec’d powder within a broad temperature and bake time range.
 In fact, these bake windows are the reasons why HPC can cure different size pieces with different colors in the same oven at the same time (at the same temperature).

 Finally, when pieces exit the oven, final inspection tests are performed to ensure film thickness, proper curing, and even-flow.
-These inspections are completed in an 8500-square foot enclosed building-extension with additional lighting, specially created for proper quality assurance (regardless of the weather or time of day).
+These inspections are completed in one of two brightly-lit indoor quality-assurance areas.
 HPC’s quality inspectors are trained to look for issues that will lead to coating failure.
 If any problems are found, rejected pieces are sent to be reprocessed all over again.

 Certificates of Compliance are available, but need to be discussed and agreed to at the onset of any job.